TOTAL BONUSES:

 👉 Banker Legs: Ultimately, you want to use as few legs as possible to ensure that you keep your total stake down.
 One way to do this is if you only target races where one horse is almost certain to win.
 When betting with Banker Bets, always go for the hot favourites.

-👉 Identifying Weak Favourites: Weak favourites are ideal for those who want to bag a sizable prize.
+👉 Identifying Weak Favourites: Weak favourites are ideal for those who want to bag a sizable prize (same as in other sports).
 The more non-favourites win a race, the greater the pot will be.
 This is a riskier strategy, but one that could pay massive dividends if you identify a weak favourite or an outsider to place.

 👉 Playing Multiple Lines in Competitive Races: Your primary goal will be to keep your Quadpot alive if you can over the four races.
 To do this, you may have to wager on single horses to place in easier to predict races and select more lines in other races to keep your Quadpot alive.
 Keeping live Quadpots is more challenging the further into the event you go, so do not be afraid to add a few more lines if you need to.